belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 Threat Modeling 01:00
 --------

 `DPL` Indeed.
-Security is continuous process, touch any and all level, needs to have a global vision
+Security is continuous process, touch any and all levels, needs to have a global vision

 `RPE` How to deal with such a large scope?